data-integrations/http/docs/HTTP-batchsource.md

 ```
 The above code iterates over first five pages of searchcode.com results.
 When 'None' is returned the iteration
 is stopped.

-### OAuth2

-**OAuth2 Enabled:** If true, plugin will perform OAuth2 authentication.

-**Auth URL:** Endpoint for the authorization server used to retrieve the authorization code.

-**Token URL:** Endpoint for the resource server, which exchanges the authorization code for an access token.

-**Client ID:** Client identifier obtained during the Application registration process.

-**Client Secret:** Client secret obtained during the Application registration process.

-**Scopes:** Scope of the access request, which might have multiple space-separated values.

-**Refresh Token:** Token used to receive accessToken, which is end product of OAuth2.

 ### SSL/TLS